 Leandre Waldo, Director of Media Relations

-"The experience is designed to strengthen students' commitment to college attendance and graduation, as well as give them strategies to help navigate the college admissions process said Ame Lambert, Imagine College program facilitator and chief diversity office in Champlain's Office of Diversity and Inclusion (ODI).
+"The experience is designed to strengthen students' commitment to college attendance and graduation, as well as give them strategies to help navigate the college admissions process said Ame Lambert, Imagine College program facilitator and chief diversity officer in Champlain's Office of Diversity and Inclusion (ODI).

 "Champlain College has a long commitment to access and success.
 This initiative is one more way Champlain is fulfilling its mandate/commitment to be 'in and of Vermont and to create pathways and pipelines to college under its access and success strategic initiative,'" Lambert noted.